Erow4/Erow4/README.md

 ### 🚀 About Me

-👩‍💻 I’m *Eva Harris*, a student-athlete currently studying statistics at Harvard College.
+👩‍💻 I’m Eva, a student-athlete currently studying statistics at Harvard College.
 I’m passionate about solving real-world problems using .

 🎓 Academically, I’m deeply interested in topics like predictive analysis, probabilities, and computer science.
 In light of the recent flux in cryptocurrency prices, I’m currently diving into a personal project to apply ML to predict crypto trends.
 It is a topic that has a lot of volitility, so I am unsure about how it will behave.
 Nonetheless, I am testing it out because I'm curious about how it will perform :)